Appdynamics/cassandra-monitoring-extension/README.md

     #Encryption key for Encrypted password.
     encryptionKey: "axcdde43535hdhdgfiniyy576"
     ```
+    **You should either use the Normal PASSWORD or the encryptedPassword and encryptionKey in order to establish a connection.
+Please read the "credentials Encryption" section below to find more information on Password Encryption.**

  4. Configure the **numberOfThreads**
     For example,
     If number of servers that need to be monitored is 3, then number of threads required is 5 * 3 = 15